janisdd/vscode-edit-csv/README.md

 })
 ```

-There is one problem left: the `Edit csv` button in the title bar (and the file right click menu action) will still use the settings set by the user...
+There is one problem left: the `Edit CSV` button in the title bar (and the file right click menu action) will still use the settings set by the user...
 For this there is the option `csv-edit.hideOpenCsvEditorUiActions`.
 If set to true it will hide the two ui actions.
 This way you can create a buttom from your extension and open the editor and force your settings.

 **Make sure to keep the type EditCsvConfig up-to-date (in case any types change)**

 The extension will warn you about any unknown settings supplied but will not check the actual property values!

-It will overwrite the settings configured by the user and call the same method as `edit-csv.edit` (the default when the editor is opened via the `Edit csv` button).
+It will overwrite the settings configured by the user and call the same method as `edit-csv.edit` (the default when the editor is opened via the `Edit CSV` button).

 ## How to build locally